 Terms of Employment

-- Must be a full-time student during the fall 2015 semester.
-Employment will end at the end of the fall 2015 term.
+- Must be a full-time student during the fall 2016 semester.
+Employment will end at the end of the fall 2016 term (August - November).

 - Must maintain a 2.5 cumulative and semester GPA.